 Facebook announces curbs on internal debate of political issues

-Facebook Inc on Thursday updated its policies to impose restrictions on employees' ability to debate social and political issues internally.

-REUTERS: Facebook Inc on Thursday said it would update its internal discussion policies to impose restrictions on employees' ability to debate social and political issues.
+NEW YORK: Facebook on Thursday (Sep 17) said it would update its internal discussion policies to impose restrictions on employees' ability to debate social and political issues.

 Facebook spokesman Joe Osborne said that Chief Executive Mark Zuckerberg outlined his plans for the curbs during a weekly employee Q&A. Osborne added that details of the new rules will be announced next week.